pchiusano/pchiusano.github.io/_posts/2014-08-12-zippers-not-useful.markdown

 I'll look at two instances of this, each of illustrates a more general situation where zippers aren't really appropriate:

 * The first, XML/JSON parsing and serialization, is a case where even the general idea of a functional cursor simply isn't necessary at all.
 * The second, using zippers as the model for various editing UIs, is a use case where the general idea of zippers is relevant, but given the particulars we'd be better served by use of a _path_ type or something else more lens-like.
+That is, the one-hole context model is _too limited_ for these cases.

 ### XML/JSON parsing and serialization